 At get indemnity™ we work with a range of builder's all risk insurance providers to ensure we can identify the most appropriate and cost-effective protection to meet our contractor’s requirements.

-Leading contractors all risk insurance providers include: Ageas, AIG, Allianz, AXA, Chubb, CNA Hardy, Covea, Focus, Folgate, Hiscox, NIG, Tokio Marine, QBE and Q Underwriting.
+Leading contractors all risk insurance providers include: Ageas, AIG, Allianz, AXA, Chubb, CNA Hardy, Covea, Focus, Folgate, Hiscox, NIG, Tokio Marine HCC, QBE and QUnderwriting.

-How do insurers calculate your contractors all risk cost?
+How is your contractors all risk insurance cost calculated?

 How insurers calculate your contractors all risk insurance cost will depend on a number of factors, including which insurer we approach on your behalf.